SvenSommer/darksky2influxdb/README.md

 Please follow the official installation documentation https://docs.influxdata.com/influxdb/v1.2/introduction/installation/

 #### Grafana
-If you want to visualise the data in a chart I can hardly reccomend [grafana](https://grafana.com/).
+If you want to visualise the data in a chart I can hardly reccomend [grafana](https://grafana.com/). <br> You can find my dashboard for import in `grafana\Weather - Forecast-Dashboard.json`.

 ### Installing